RWTH-EBC/ADDMo/README.md

 - Custom period selection*

 Feature creation:

-- Cross-, cloud- and autocorrelation plotting: Visualization of correlations for detecting influential lags and gathering insight into the system’s dependencies via matplotlib.
-- Creation of differences*: Creation of feature derivatives.
+- Creation of differences: Creation of feature derivatives.
-- Custom featurelag creation*
+- Custom featurelag creation
-- Automatic featurelag creation*: Wrapper for automatic creation of the best lag per feature within a custom lag range.
+- Automatic featurelag creation: Wrapper for automatic creation of the best lag per feature within a custom lag range.
 Each lag is only created if beneficial.
 The BBOM is based on the assumption that only one lag per feature has real informative value.
-- Custom ownlag creation*
+- Custom ownlag creation
-- Automated time series ownlag creation*: Wrapper for creating the optimal number of time series ownlags.
+- Automated time series ownlag creation: Wrapper for creating the optimal number of time series ownlags.
 Ownlags are added as long as they improve the score_test.
 The selection is based on the assumption that the score_test is monotonically